 This ambitious endeavour stems from the findings of various studies and resolutions, showing that there is a striking imbalance in terms of digital language technologies across Europe with only a few languages (e.g., English, French and Spanish) being well supported.
-At the moment, more than 20 official languages and many more regional and minority languages are considered to be in danger of digital extinction.
+At the moment, more than 20 official languages and many more regional, minority and heritage languages are considered to be in danger of digital extinction.
 European language technologies have the potential to overcome this linguistic divide in the digital world.
-Therefore, the project’s mission will be to create:
+Therefore, the project’s mission is to create:

 - a sustainable evidence-based strategic research agenda